-After the investigation is complete, the Title IX Coordinator will put forward a recommendation of finding and sanction(s) to both the Complainant and Respondent.
+After the investigation is complete, the Director of Title IX Compliance will put forward a recommendation of finding and sanction(s) to both the Complainant and Respondent.
 If the recommendation is accepted by both parties involved, the recommendation and sanction(s) will become effective and both parties forgo the option of a formal hearing.
-The Title IX Coordinator will submit to each party a final outcome letter that will include, but not limited to, the following:
+The Director of Title IX Compliance will submit to each party a final outcome letter that will include, but not limited to, the following:

-- Determination if the Respondent is responsible or not responsible for violating the Sexual Misconduct Policy. - 2.
-Sanction, if appropriate. - Whether monitoring of academic schedules is needed between the parties to ensure that the individuals involved are not in classes together (the Title IX Coordinator will assist in this process). - 4.
+- 1. Determination if the Respondent is responsible or not responsible for violating the Sexual Misconduct Policy. - 2.
+Sanction, if appropriate. - 3.
+Whether monitoring of academic schedules is needed between the parties to ensure that the individuals involved are not in classes together (the Director of Title IX Compliance will assist in this process). - 4.
 Short-term College counseling services available to each party.

-If the recommendations of the Title IX Coordinator are not accepted by either the Complainant or the Respondent, the case will move to a formal hearing.
+If the recommendations of the Director of Title IX Compliance are not accepted by either the Complainant or the Respondent, the case will move to a formal hearing.
 The Vice President for Student Services or a designee will preside over the hearing as the Presiding Officer.
-If either party is an employee, the Vice President for Human Resources shall preside jointly over the hearing.
-The process for the hearing is outlined below:
+If either party is an employee, the Executive Director for Human Resources shall preside jointly over the hearing.
+The process for the hearing is outlined below: Catalog 2018-2019

-- Prior to the hearing, the Complainant and the Respondent have the right to review all evidence, including written statements by the Respondent, the Complainant, or witnesses.
+- 62 - 1.
+Prior to the hearing, the Complainant and the Respondent have the right to review all evidence, including written statements by the Respondent, the Complainant, or witnesses.
 Strict rules of evidence do not apply. - 2.
 Written notice including the date, time, and location of the hearing will be sent to all parties. - 3.
 At the hearing, all pertinent parties have a right to speak and be questioned by the Presiding Officer.
 Cross-examination between parties is not permitted.
 The College will provide options for questioning without confrontation.
-Each phase of the hearing will be heard by both parties in separate rooms by use of a speaker phone.

-- 4. The Complainant and the Respondent are allowed to be accompanied by an advocate.
+Each phase of the hearing will be heard by both parties in separate rooms by use of a speaker phone. - 4.
+The Complainant and the Respondent are allowed to be accompanied by an advocate.
 The advocate may not present on behalf of either party unless otherwise instructed to do so by the Presiding Officer.
 If the Complainant or the Respondent chooses to have an advocate who is an attorney, notification must be provided to the Presiding Officer at least three College business days prior to the hearing date.
 In this case, the College Attorney will also be present. - 5.
 Both parties have a right to a written notice of the hearing outcome.